Young Interpreter Program

 The program takes place at The Farmers’ Museum, a living history museum established in 1943 with the mission of presenting the objects and practices common to ordinary people of rural 19th century New York State.
 Young Interpreters will have the opportunity to work with the museum’s talented craftspeople in various selected sites including: Peleg Field’s Blacksmith Shop, Lippitt Farmhouse, Middlefield Printing Office, and Spinning and Weaving Shop.

-Young Interpreters will be expected to work one day a week for a period of eight weeks, starting the last week in June and ending the last week in August.
+- Dates: Young Interpreters are expected to work one day a week for a period of eight consecutive weeks starting the last week in June and ending the last week in August.

-- Please submit a one- to two-page letter expressing your interest and reasons for wanting to be a Young Interpreter.
+- Please submit a one- to two-page essay (400-800 words) expressing your interest and detailing the reasons why you want to be a Young Interpreter.

 - Indicate which site you would like to work at and why.

-- Letters must be neatly written or typed and include the date, applicant’s name, applicant’s age including date of birth, address, parents’ home or cell phone, and parents’ email address.
+- Letters must include the date, applicant’s name, applicant’s age (including date of birth), address, parent or guardian’s home or cell phone number, and parent or guardian’s e-mail address.